alphagov/govuk-developer-docs/source/manual/replicate-app-data-locally.html.md

 ## AWS access

-The [aws setup guide](/manual/user-management-in-aws.html) covers using the interface in full, however if you only want to do developer replication you will need to:
+The [AWS setup guide](/manual/user-management-in-aws.html) covers using the interface in full, however if you only want to do developer replication you will need to:

 1. Log into AWS